 Starting Sept.
-1, under an expansion of Texas’ Move Over/Slow Down law, utility vehicles now enjoy the same protections as police, fire, emergency, and TxDOT vehicles.
+1, under an expansion of Texas’ Move Over/Slow Down law, utility vehicles now enjoy the same protections as police, fire, and emergency vehicles.

 “We are very pleased the Legislature values the safety of our employees who work hard in the field to maintain our infrastructure,” said Julie C. Parsley, CEO of Pedernales Electric Cooperative.
 “It is important our workers be afforded the same protections other first responders are given in times of emergency, and we encourage all motorists to show the same courtesy to anyone stopped along our roadways.”